 Technology Resources: For College Students with Disabilities

 This guide provides a quick overview of the different common disabilities some college students have and the different resources and technologies available to them.
 It is truly incredible how many different applications and software programs are out there made just to help students get by in school even with their disabilities.
-That said, attending college can be very positive and life-changing experience!
+That said, attending college can be a very positive and life-changing experience!

 Testing Accommodations for Students